-The employee who resigns with unresolved allegations pending is not eligible for rehire with Creighton on any of its campuses.
+The employee Respondent who resigns with unresolved allegations pending is not eligible for rehire at Creighton University or any of its campuses.
 The records retained by the Title IX Coordinator and the Department of Human Resources will reflect that status.